 Famous Italian Cookbooks

-Still, if it is a written recipe you want there are a few recommended cookbooks that offer instructions on classic Italian recipes.
+Still, if it is a written recipe you are after, there are a few recommended cookbooks offering great instructions to prepare typical Italian dishes.

-There have been over 111 editions of Artusi's book to book and it has been translated into the world's major languages including English.
+There have been over 111 editions of Artusi's book up to now, and it has been translated into the world's major languages including English.

 Il Talismano della Felicità (The Talisman of Happiness) is another popular cooking manual.
 The book's sales spike every spring, a season traditionally dedicated to marriages, as it continues to be a very popular wedding gift.
 Written by Ada Boni in 1929 and still in print, it is the first Italian cookbook specifically targeted to housewives.
 The 1,054 page tome is considered one of the defining recipe and cooking advice collections about Italian cuisine.